gordianknotC/nxp_note/android/NdefRecord.md

 Android Application Record (AAR) provides a stronger certainty that your application is started when an **`NFC tag is scanned`**.
 An AAR has the **`package name`** of an application **`embedded inside`** an NDEF record.
 You can add an **AAR** to **any** NDEF record of your NDEF message, because Android searches the **`entire NDEF message`** for **AARs**.
 If it finds an AAR, it starts the application based on the package name inside the AAR.
 If the application is not present on the device, Google Play is **`launched to download`** the application.

->AARs are useful if you want to prevent other applications from filtering for the same intent and potentially handling specific tags that you have deployed.
-AARs are only supported at the application level, because of the package name constraint, and not at the Activity level as with intent filtering.
+>AARs are useful if you want to **prevent other applications** from filtering for the same intent and potentially handling specific tags that you have deployed.
+AARs are only supported at the **application** level, because of the package name constraint, and not at the Activity level as with intent filtering.

+> note:

 If you want to handle an intent at the Activity level,  [use intent filters](https://developer.android.com/guide/topics/connectivity/nfc/nfc#filtering-intents).